Canon M100 vs Fujifilm XP130

 |14.||Fujifilm XP120||-||mono / mono||-||-||micro||2.0||Y||-||-|

-Both the M100 and the XP130 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the XP130 have been discontinued, but can regularly be found used on ebay.
 The M100 was replaced by the Canon M200, while the XP130 was followed by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M100 and XP130 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm XP130 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Fujifilm XP130?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.